VDFD: Multi-Agent Value Decomposition Framework with Disentangled World Model: Method

 \subsection{Disentangling the World Model for Representation Learning}

-Since the global state $s$ is inaccessible to agents outside the centralized training phase, we need to infer the latent state $\hat{s}$ from local actions $\mathbf{a}$ and observations $\mathbf{z}$.
+Since the global state $s$ is inaccessible to agents outside the centralized training phase, we need to infer the latent state from local actions $\mathbf{a}$ and observations $\mathbf{z}$.
 We implement a variational auto-encoder (VAE) and a variational graph auto-encoder (VGAE) to approximate the prior and posterior distributions of $\hat{s}$, which is a crucial step in maximizing the evidence lower bound for Dec-POMDP.
-To learn compact and accurate representations of a multi-agent environment, we disentangle dynamic and static components, denoted as $d$ and $\mathbf{z}^{\text{static}}$, from the world model and train them jointly.
-The mixed dynamics $d$ of the model can be decoupled into an action-conditioned branch, which corresponds to the state transition $\hat{s}_t \sim q(\cdot | \hat{s}_{t-1}, \mathbf{a}_{t-1}, \mathbf{z}_{t})$, and an action-free branch, which is beyond the control of the agents and can therefore be separated from their joint actions.
-The non-controllable transition can be modeled as $\hat{v}_t \sim q(\cdot | \hat{v}_{t-1}, \mathbf{z}_{t})$.
-The roll-outs from decoupled branches are jointly conveyed to the value factorization framework for centralized training.